Mzelaya02/Jobs-in-Data-Project/README.md

 Preliminary Predictive Analytics Model:
 In this portion of my semester-long project, I developed a preliminary predictive analytics model by implementing a linear regression model as a baseline and a K-Nearest Neighbor model.
 Although the accuracy score is not what I hoped for, I believe it can improve significantly.
 I would want to work and experiment more by preparing and cleaning the data differently.
 Any feedback or suggestions would be greatly appreciated!
 Source used: https://www.analyticsvidhya.com/blog/2018/08/k-nearest-neighbor-introduction-regression-python/#commentModule

+Celebration of Student Research and Creativity - Poster:
+I designed and created a poster presentation for the Celebration of Student Research, which includes the objectives, materials and methods, results, and future work of my semester-long data analytics project.